hodlsimulator/BeamRoom/README.md

 ## Targets

 - **BeamRoomHost**
-  SwiftUI app on the device that shares its screen (the “Host”).
+  Main SwiftUI app.
+This is the app that ships; it has two modes:
+  - **Share** tab → Host UI (start hosting, auto-accept pairing, screen broadcast, logs).
+  - **Watch** tab → Viewer UI (discover Hosts, pair, full-screen preview with stats).

 - **BeamRoomViewer**
-  SwiftUI app on the device that watches (the “Viewer”).
+  Legacy SwiftUI Viewer app target (kept for development/regression; not needed for shipping).

 - **BeamRoomUpload2**
   ReplayKit Broadcast Upload extension (`SampleHandler`) – the **current** extension used for real H.264 streaming.